tango-controls/tango-doc/source/tutorials-and-howtos/how-tos/how-to-first-device-class.rst

 |image1|

 You can add some Properties, Commands and Attributes, by double-clicking on each one.
 There are different possible configuraton.
-You can see more details in :ref:`Pogo <pogo_manual>` description.

 |image2|